rafsunsheikh/rafsunsheikh.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 Hello!
 I'm Rafsun, a Computer Science student with interest in Machine Learning, Natural Language Processing, Computer Vision and Blockchain.

 I have completed my Bachelor of Science in Computer Science and Engineering from Military Institutue of Science and Technology ([MIST](https://mist.ac.bd/)), Dhaka, Bangladesh.
 My Bachelor thesis was based on Computer vision and I was supervised my Professor [Muhammad Nazrul Islam](https://mist.ac.bd/department/cse/facultyMembers/lt_col_muhammad_nazrul_islam_phd-47).
-I have served in the Bangladesh Army as a Captain for 8+ years.
+I have served in the [Bangladesh Army](https://www.army.mil.bd/) as a Captain for 8+ years.
 I love to play Basketball, Badminton and Cricket in my free time.

 **Research Interest**
-    • Machine Learning and Deep Learning
+- Machine Learning and Deep Learning
-    • Natural Language Processing (NLP)
+- Natural Language Processing (NLP)
-    • Computer Vision and Image Processing
+- Computer Vision and Image Processing
-    • Blockchain Development
+- Blockchain Development
-    • Human Computer Interaction
+- Human Computer Interaction

 ## **Recent News**
 I am a Retired Captain from .